 Let’s take a look at three common processes that your company can automate today.

-(1) Streamlining A/R Processes for Faster Cash Collections
+1. Streamlining Accounts Receivable Processes for Faster Cash Collections

 Managing PODs, BOLs and the mountain of other shipping documents continues to be a highly intensive paper and people-based process.
 Each shipment may take anywhere from 2-7 days to consolidate, process, verify, validate, generate and mail out for payment, and not to mention, is typically touched by multiple people within your company.
 Once the initial invoice has been sent to your customer, Collections staff then spend hours chasing payments, retrieving documents from other departments, and re-sending the appropriate correspondence to the customer.